Divyam-Mehta/FORCA-Manip/README.md

    Safe simultaneous execution requires continuous coordination rather than one-time path generation alone.

 4. **Realistic deployment constraints**
-   Practical solutions must work with robot kinematics, inverse kinematics, collision checking, controller interfaces, and motion-planning infrastructure that resemble real deployment settings.
+   Practical solutions must work with robot kinematics, inverse kinematics, collision checking, controller interfaces and motion-planning infrastructure that resemble real deployment settings.

-The goal of FORCA-Manip is to provide a framework in which **decentralized collision avoidance and manipulation planning can be studied together**, while maintaining motion feasibility, task progress, and compatibility with standard robotics software tools.
+The goal of FORCA-Manip is to provide a framework in which **decentralized collision avoidance and manipulation planning can be studied together** while maintaining motion feasibility, task progress and compatibility with standard robotics software tools.

 ---